RFC1920/Mom-Server-Replacement-Project/README.md

   This folder contains most or all of what is required to answer requests from servers and clients

   - CreateSession -- This answers server requests and returns a session id sufficient for the server to start.
 (WORKING)
+  - Login
   - GetAllSessions -- For the client to receive an updated server list.
 (CURRENTLY CRASHES GAME)
   - KeepAliveSession/0 -- Both server and client query this for server status updates.
 (UNCLEAR)
   - GetPlayerData?accids=0&attribs=dev -- Server queries this for unknown data
   - GetUnlockedPatterns/0 -- Server queries this for unlock blueprints.
 Unclear when or how these are saved - WIP

+  Potential other calls to be managed:

+  - Logout
+  - GenerateAuthTicket
+  - ValidateAuthTicket
+  - CreateAccount
+  - DeleteAccount
+  - GenerateEncryptionKey
+  - RequestEncryptionKey
+  - UpdateData

 ## Server Setup